>-

 The Atomic Skill Adaptation Approach: You don’t ask for a replacement.
 You modify the skill list and re-run from the point of change.d3 library, creates components/TimeSeriesChart.tsx that takes {date: string, count: number}[] data and renders an SVG line chart.)lib/aggregateDailyTickets.ts exports a function that transforms ticket array into daily count array.)Now, you instruct Claude: “We are changing requirements.
 Please re-evaluate and execute from Skill #5 onward, using the updated skill definitions below.”
 Claude’s job becomes clear: * It checks Skill #5 (Dashboard Page).
 It will likely fail because it’s using the old chart. * It executes new Skill #5.5 (Aggregation Function).
 It iterates until it passes. * It executes updated Skill #6 (D3 Chart).
 It iterates until it passes.
 It loops back to Skill #5, now integrating the new function and component, and iterates until it* passes.

 The system self-corrects.
 Skills #1 through #4 remain untouched and validated.
 The drift is managed not by frantic, context-overwhelming prompts, but by a structured recalibration of the workflow.
-For more on crafting these effective, structured prompts, see our guide on AI Prompts for Developers.
+For more on crafting these effective, structured prompts, see our guide on AI prompts for developers.
+If your AI handoffs also break when you step away, our analysis of the AI handoff bottleneck covers the overnight-run failure pattern in detail.

 This framework isn’t limited to coding.
 AI Project Drift plagues any complex, multi-step AI task.